esk525/tus-resumable-upload-protocol/metadata.md

 Should meta data be passed as headers or documents?
 Both for different reasons.

-Headers should be limited to meta data sent between the server and the client in order to facilate the correct handling of the file.
+Headers SHOULD be limited to meta data sent between the server and the client in order to facilate the correct handling of the file.
 Examples would be ETag or Expires headers used by the client to determine if a local copy of a file should be downloaded or not.
 Common headers are listed in [RFC4229](http://tools.ietf.org/html/rfc4229).

-Documents should be used by an application to track information about the file which is application specific or not relevant to how the client or server handles the file.
+Documents MAY be used to track information about the file which is application specific and not relevant to how the client or server handles the file.
 Examples of data contained in a document would be an abstract of the file contents, revision dates, and the authors of a file.